 What Is OCD?

-OCD is an anxiety disorder, and kids who have it struggle with either obsessions or compulsions or both.
+Children who have OCD struggle with either obsessions or compulsions or both.
 Obsessions are unwanted and intrusive thoughts, images or impulses.
 Obsessions make kids feel upset and anxious.
 Compulsions are actions or rituals kids are driven to perform to get rid of anxiety.

 To understand how OCD works, think about a mosquito bite.
 When you get bitten by a mosquito, it itches, so to make it feel better you scratch.
 While you scratch the bite it feels great, but as soon as you stop scratching, the itching gets worse.
 That’s how OCD plays out.
 When a child with OCD feels anxious he’ll do something to fix it temporarily, but that ritual makes it worse over time.